otto-de/api-guidelines/guidelines/020_guidelines/060_resources/1030_should-not-swap-out-links-for-embedded-resources.md

 # swap out links for embedded resources

-Servers SHOULD NOT entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.
+Servers should not entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.

-_Example:_
+Example:

 ```http request
 GET https://api.otto.de/products HTTP/1.1
 ```

 ```json
 {
   "_links": {